tuesy/altspacevr-project-hmdtracker-rails/README.md

 Some ideas:

+- Improve the state auditing library with better efficiency or more features.
 - Update the app to use AJAX for saving the new state values.
 - Add a basic authentication system and a way for users to favorite their favorite HMDs.
 - Implement an email notification system for when the state of an HMD changes.